What is an Election Campaign?

 2) Campaigning: Once nominated, candidates can start campaigning to encourage others to vote for them.
 There are two types of campaigning: Soft and Active.

 • Soft Campaigning is the preparation period.
 This is when you might get a campaign team together, make a Facebook page, set up Twitter accounts, make videos etc. Basically, you can tell people you are standing for your position, but you can’t tell people to vote for you or give them reasons that would encourage them to vote for you.
 No materials with your manifesto on, no videos online, no posters up.
-You can start soft campaigning when nominations close.
+You can start soft campaigning from 21:00 Tuesday 19th February 2026.

 • Active Campaigning is going out and getting people to vote for you.
 Materials are allowed to go online, posters and banners are allowed to go on display, lecture shout outs are allowed!
-You can start actively campaigning at a designated time
+You can start active campaigning from 9:00 Wednesday 4th March 2026.

 Overall, a Swansea University SU election campaign is a significant event that allows students to actively participate in the governance of their university and have a say in choosing the individuals who will represent their interests within the student union.
 It can be a very rewarding experience for those who get involved.